About Me

 Sensing, Storytelling, and the Sacred: Two Creative Multimedia Projects Exploring Arctic Change | 2025 | Book Chapter in Artistic Dialogues with the Arctic North Environmental Change and Identity in Transition | Author Chris Dunn

-I am excited to announce that I am currently living in Akureyri, Iceland hosted by the Stefannson Arctic Institute on an NSF-Arctic Fulbright grant until August 2024.
-My project title is "Applying the Environmental Humanities to Conservation Management and Policy in Iceland".
+From 2023-24, I resided in Akureyri, Iceland hosted by the Stefannson Arctic Institute on an NSF-Arctic Fulbright grant.
+My project title was "Applying the Environmental Humanities to Conservation Management and Policy in Iceland".
+This fellowship resulted in several presentations and publications as well as a to this point unpublished essay.
+Core findings remain to be published.

 New Photos: I created a new Flickr account devoted purely to Alaska, featuring Alaska 2022 (Gates of the Arctic and Fairbanks) + Alaska from 2006 to 2019 and a Flickr account devoted entirely to Iceland.